ty8447/DIY-Friendship-Lamps/README.md

 ## To-Do List

 - Add authentication for clients
+- Increase Reliability between the lamps and the ESP32 Server

 Feel free to contribute to this project by submitting issues and pull requests on GitHub.
 Enjoy building and using your DIY friendship lamps!